 Voice and Video calling

 HelloTalk boasts top-notch VoIP (Voice Over Internet Protocol).
-The phone app allows its users to make free voice and video calls for a better and friendlier language learning experience.
+The phone app allows users to make free voice and video calls for a better and friendlier language learning experience.

 You can do that with your trusted language partners for real-life connections.